fergusb/zsh/README.md

-# zsh loveliness from Fergus
+# zsh excellence from Fergus

 ## installation
 Use the project install file.